 Solar Water Solutions

 Although the vast majority of the earth is covered with water, only 2.5% of it is fresh.
 Many have tried to come up with methods of desalinating water and making it drinkable, but few have done so successfully.
-Solar Water Solution is a Finnish startup that recently deployed its first solar-powered desalination plant in Namibia, which has been plagued by drought.
+Solar water heating solution is a finish startup that recently deployed its first solar-powered desalination plant in Namibia, which has been plagued by drought.

 The startup has developed the only desalination plant that requires zero upkeep costs, as it is run entirely on solar power—requiring no batteries.
 The plant is capable of producing over 10,000 liters of water per hour of excellent drinking quality, per WHO standards.
 The water can also be utilized for irrigation purposes.